Seamus Coleman suffers broken leg in Republic of Ireland draw

 "Neil Taylor is not really that type of player, but it's a tough one for Seamus.
 Our thoughts are with him.
 I have not seen it again."

-Everton midfielder James McCarthy was scheduled to start for the Republic, but was withdrawn from the team-sheet before kick-off due to a hamstring injury.
+Everton midfielder James McCarthy was scheduled to start for the Republic, but was withdrawn from the team-sheet before kick-off because of a hamstring injury.

-"You can train and feel OK - he didn't feel as if it was worth taking a chance," added O'Neill.
+"He thought he was going to be OK with the couple of days training he had done," added O'Neill.
+"He was feeling it and I just didn't want to take any chances."

 The draw in Dublin meant the Republic missed out on returning to the top of Group D, after Serbia beat Georgia earlier on Friday, with Wales four points behind in third.